delvtech/docs-portal/element/principal-tokens/use-cases.md

 ### Trade between different Yield Types and Rates

-Traders who want to enter and exit various fixed and variable yield rates can easily do so due to the two liquid markets Element provides for Principal and Yield Tokens.
-This allows users who change sentiments around the interest rate market to quickly enter a fixed rate market for hedging or the latter depending on how they feel the market outlook will be in the coming months or year.
+Traders who want to enter and exit various fixed and variable yield rates can easily do so due to the liquid markets Element provides for Principal Tokens.
+This allows users who change sentiments around the interest rate market to quickly enter a fixed rate market for hedging or exit their position on an asset while keeping the yield exposure, depending on how they feel the market outlook will be in the coming months or year.

 ## For Builders